jerbarnes/nordial/word_level/guidelines.md

 #### h_v
 A notable difference between Bokmål and Nynorsk is that Nynorsk has "kv" where bokmål has "hv" in many cases.
 In some dialects, the "v" is lost, giving only "k" or "h", as in *hårr* "hvor" or *ka* "hva"  This is marked with the "h_v" label.

+#### adjectival_declension

+The *adjectival_declension* is used for cases when an adjective takes a non-standard ending.
+A quite common example of this is the use of the ending "-e" in non definite or non-plural environments.

-#### declension
+#### nominal_declension
-The *declension* label is used for cases where a noun takes a non-standard declensional ending.
+The *nominal_declension* label is used for cases where a noun takes a non-standard declensional ending.

 #### conjugation
 The *conjugation* label is used for cases where a verb takes a non-standard conjugational ending, such as *skrivi* for "skrive".